Mixed-sex education: Higher-education institutions

 In 1869, the Edinburgh Seven became the first women to be admitted as undergraduates to a British university.
 However, they were not allowed to attend the same lectures as men and were eventually barred from receiving degrees.

-The first higher-education institution in the United Kingdom to enrol women and men on equal terms was the University of Bristol (then University College, Bristol) in 1876.
+The first higher-education institution in the United Kingdom to enrol men and women on equal terms was the University of Bristol (then University College, Bristol) in 1876.
 The University of London was the first British university to admit women to degrees alongside men, in 1878, but was an examining board rather than a teaching institution at that time.
 The federal Victoria University was established in 1880 and was authorised to grant degrees to men and women, and from 1883 Owens College (then the only college of the university; now the University of Manchester) admitted women.
 Durham University College of Science (now Newcastle University) had allowed women to study alongside men from its foundation in 1871, but the first women did not enrol until 1880.
 Women at Durham could take the Associate in Science at this time, but were not permitted to take full degrees until 1895 and could not become members of convocation until 1913.
 The Scottish universities were opened to women by the Universities (Scotland) Act 1889, with the first women being admitted in 1892, although women remained barred from studying medicine until 1916.
 At Oxford, women were admitted to membership of the university and to degrees from 1920, while at Cambridge this did not occur until 1948.
 Women at Cambridge continued to have to take examinations in different rooms from the men until 1956.

 Accommodation at universities became mixed much later than education, starting in the 1960s with the plate glass universities.
 At Sussex (1961), the halls of residence were single sex, while the halls at Essex (1965) were mixed but with floors segregated by sex.
 At the first Lancaster colleges, Bowland and Lonsdale (1964), floors were mixed but segregated by area, while in Lancaster's third college, Cartmel (1968), segregation was only by corridor.